 And hopefully you will see something like this:

-To be honest though, it usually takes a couple of tries: even after insisting on double checking everything throughout this guide, I managed to NOT a*sign my ship prefab to the Asset Bundle on the first build, and to mess up one hull component Key… So yeah do not be surprised if it takes a two tries or five to build a working mod even after several ships.
+To be honest though, it usually takes a couple of tries: even after insisting on double checking everything throughout this guide, I managed to NOT assign my ship prefab to the Asset Bundle on the first build, and to mess up one hull component Key… So yeah do not be surprised if it takes a two tries or five to build a working mod even after several ships.

 I hope this guide was helpful and I am eagerly waiting for new ships to show up in the game!